carpentries-incubator/git-novice-branch-pr/_episodes/08-conflict.md

 > - Change back to the master branch
 > - Merge the new branch into the master branch
 > - Address the resulting conflict in the text editor of your choice
+> - Add the file containing the conflict and commit conflict resolution to the repository
 >
 > > ## Solution
 > >